Courses Offered by Theatre and Dance

 314Upon demand

-Continued techniques for the male dancer.
-Emphasis will be on strength building and developing the male dancer's technique and style.
+Continued techniques for executing leaps and turns in a variety of dance styles.
+Emphasis will be on strength building and developing technique and style.
 Variable content course.
-May be repeated to a maximum of four hours.
+May be repeated to a maximum of 12 hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered